Sourashis-Das/Shop/README.md

-Developed a web desin of an online shop using html,css
+Developed a web design of an online shop using html,css